 Why Tulsi Vivah is Celebrated?

 Tulsi is known as a manifestation of Goddess Laxmi, and Lord Krishna is known as the manifestation of Lord Vishnu.
-Below are the several reasons why Tulsi Vivah is celebrated as a grand affair:
+Below are several reasons why Tulsi Vivah is celebrated as a grand affair:

-- For Birth of a Girl Child: People without daughters perform the Kanyadaan ceremony for Tulsi, and it is believed that this would ensure the birth of a girl child.
+- For the Birth of a Girl Child: People without daughters perform the Kanyadaan ceremony for Tulsi, and it is believed that this would ensure the birth of a girl child.

 - For Abundance and Prosperity: Tulsi and Krishna are wed to welcome abundance, prosperity, and happiness.
 Devotees firmly believe that performing Tulasi Pooja will ensure that they do not face shortages or lack in their lives.